-Ronald Rael and UC Berkeley's College of Environmental Design just unveiled the an innovative 3D printed building made from powdered cement.
+Ronald Rael and UC Berkeley's College of Environmental Design have created an innovative 3D printed building made from powdered cement.
 Measuring 9 feet high by 12 feet wide and 12 feet deep, the swirling Bloom pavilion is composed of 840 custom-printed blocks made from an iron oxide-free Portland cement polymer.
 The variegated bricks are printed with delicate floral patterns that allow natural light to shine into the pavilion's interior, and the building glows like a lantern when illuminated from within.
 UC Berkeley's College of Environmental Design calls it the "first and largest powder-based 3-D-printed cement structure built to date."

 3D printing technology has advanced by leaps and bounds over the past decade.
 Whereas the first printers slowly churned out tiny trinkets and figurines, today’s advanced printers can produce functional tools, full-sized furniture, automobiles, and even entire buildings.
 Ronald Rael is pushing the technology to its limits, and the new Bloom pavilion opens up new possibilities for the field of 3D-printed architecture.